krist00fer/tessel-azure-labs/labs/event-hub/README.md

 ![ServiceBus Connection Screenshot](images/05_GetConnectionInfo_01.png)
 * The provided connection string looks similiar to:
 	Endpoint=sb://robeichsb-ns.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=VaXjVOfZWDj47+bDtCzmbYfu2vt6+I=
-* Please copy the value of ShardAccessKey into your code
+* Please copy the value of SharedAccessKey into your code
 * Add the following two using statements to your code:

 	using Microsoft.ServiceBus;